ikim025/ucr-cs100/textbook/gitPro/Rebase.md

 ![commit 1](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit1.png)

-If you want to keep all of your commits **only** on the `cs100` branch, then you can use git rebase (Using `merge` will create a merge commit and integrate all commits on the `master` branch.
-I will compare them later):
+If you want to keep all of your commits **only** on the `cs100` branch, then you can use git rebase (Using `merge` will create a merge commit and integrate all commits on the `master` branch. we will compare them later):

 ```
 $ git checkout cs100
 $ git rebase master